Any questions?

 You can purchase as many course extensions as you need to complete your training course.
 However, we do recommend that you don’t leave long gaps between different study sessions, so that you can remember and build on everything that you learnt previously.

-• Q: COMPLETING YOUR COURSE: How are the Level 5 online courses assessed?
+• Q: COMPLETING YOUR COURSE: How are the TEFL courses assessed?

 The online courses are assessed in a number of ways:

-Each of the submitted assignments will be marked individually by an assessor.
-You will be given either a pass / fail grade plus written feedback on your work.
+Assignments: Your course contains formal assessments which are assignment/s that will be marked by a tutor following set criteria agreed with the awarding body.
+You will be given either a pass or fail grade plus written feedback on your work which will be available within your course.
 You can have up to three attempts for each assignment, so don’t panic if you fail on your first attempt.

 Full details of each assignment are set out at the relevant points in the course.
-This includes the criteria for passing the assessment plus a template for submitting your work and a sample response, so it should be really clear what you need to produce.
+This includes the criteria for passing the assessment plus a template for submitting your work and a sample response, so it is really clear what you need to produce.

 • Q: END OF UNIT TESTS: Why do I need to sit End of Unit Tests?